isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 **Kelly McCauley Krish** joined IPI in 2016 and provides information and guidance on preventive conservation, particularly best practices for sustainable environmental management through outreach and consulting projects at a range of cultural institutions.
 Her current research interests include pollution monitoring and mold prevention, and she is involved in the development of research projects to address these and other needs of the field.
 Kelly has a MSc in Art Conservation from the University of Delaware, and is a LEED Green Associate.

-# Sustainable Equals Holistic - formal education for reen archivists
+# Sustainable Equals Holistic - formal education for green archivists

 **Abstract:**